Dabri, Delhi

 Dabri is a village, near Janakpuri in the South West district in the Indian Union Territory of Delhi.
 Its pincode is 110045.
 Its nearest metro station is Dabri Mor Janakpuri South metro station.
 It comes under Dwarka Assembly Constituency.

 Neighbourhood

 Dabri is very well connected to other colonies of New Delhi such as Janakpuri, Vikaspuri, Palam, Dwarka Sub City, Delhi Cantonment, Uttam Nagar as well as the Indira Gandhi International Airport and Gurgaon (via Dwarka Sub City).

 Geography

+(Clockwise from top left) Dabri marketplace consisting of fruits-vegetables, home appliances-electronics and an Oppo and Vivo mobile outlet.

 Dabri is divided into smaller regions: The Main Land Dabri Village further divided into Syndicate Enclave, Raghu Nagar, Dabri Extension Main, Vaishali colony, Dabri Extension East and Sitapuri.

 Dabri is a historial Village in Delhi.

 The village has been fully urbanised now and does not have any agricultural lands after government acquisition for Dwarka and Janakpuri development project under land acquisition Act 1894.

 Politics

 Dabri's MLA is Parduymn Rajput of BJP and Member of Parliament is Kamaljeet Sehrawat of BJP.